marcusyatim/M-M/README.md

 From `./data/topic-model/`:

 (Note: experiment files that are not used in the final model are not included in the repo.
-For brevity sake and to reduce size of repo.)
+Done for brevity sake and to reduce size of repo.)

-Current experiment version used in model: exp3.
+Current experiment version used in model: `exp3`.

 - `experiments.txt`: Various experiment designs are described here and their results recorded.
 - `assignments/`: Stores each experiment's CSV file that contains the recipe-topic assignments.